Joint Replacement Center

 Also, the joint implant technology involved is improving, enabling the artificial joint to last longer.
 This enables more surgeons to recommend hip replacement with the belief that the artificial hip joint may outlive the life of the patient, thereby eliminating the need for a revision surgery on an elderly patient in their 70s or 80s.

-Traditional open hip replacement surgery lasts between one-to-two hours, although an extremely proficient hip surgeon who does a large volume of cases may be faster.
-The hip surgeon makes an incision along the side of the hip and carefully moves the muscles at the top of the thighbone to reveal the hip joint.
-The surgeon then removes the ball and socket portions of the joint.
-Artificial joint parts are inserted into the thighbone and pelvis, and fixed into position to create the artificial joint.
+Traditional open hip replacement surgery lasts between two to three hours, although an extremely proficient hip surgeon who does a large volume of cases may be faster.
+The hip surgeon makes an eight-inch incision along the side of the hip and carefully moves the muscles at the top of the thighbone to reveal the hip joint.
+The surgeon then removes the ball portion of the joint.
+An artificial joint is inserted into the thighbone and fixed into position with a special bonding material that allows the remaining bone to attach to the artificial joint.

 The life of the artificial joint

-Historically, artificial hip joints may wear out after 15 to 20 years, and outcomes of revisions are less ideal than original hip replacements.
+Like any mechanism, an artificial hip joint can wear out after 15 to 20 years, and outcomes of revisions are less ideal than original hip replacements.
 Consequently, surgeons try to delay hip replacement surgery as long as possible.
 In the United States, 65 percent of hip replacements are performed on those patients over the age of 65.
-It is also not recommended for the extremely obese, those with a terminal illness, on renal dialysis, or those with nerve disease.
-With newer materials that are now available, the expectation is a lifespan of up to 30 years.
+It is also not recommended for the extremely obese, those with a terminal illness, those with nerve disease, or those lacking ample skin around the hip.

 The pros and cons of anterior vs. posterior hip replacement surgery